maim-lain/haremhotel/README.md

 Day | Time | Location
 :---: | :---: | :---:
 10, etc | Any | Lin's room
-- Go to Lin's room and talk to her on a Wednesday
+- When it is a Wednesday, go to Lin's room and talk to her

 <br>